hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 now the classic procedure for *learning from data*, and it is outlined below in the context of the image classification problem:

-{{< figure src="/images/writing/artistic-style-transfer/supervised-learning.png" title="The pieces that make up a supervised learning solution to the image classification problem." >}}
+{{< figure src="/images/writing/artistic-style-transfer/supervised-learning.png" title="The pieces that make up a supervised learning solution to the image classification problem." extra-class="add-background" >}}

 1. We start with a set of pre-classified example images, which means we have a set of images with known labels.
 This is called the